Modularity of arithmetic special divisors for unitary Shimura varieties (with an appendix by Yujie Xu): A comparison of the ``closure'' model with Rapoport--Smithling--Zhang model (appendix by Yujie Xu)

 Moreover, the decomposition in \ref{Gtiles-to-ZQ} induces a decomposition of Shimura data

 Let $K_{\widetilde{G}}$ be decomposed via \ref{Gtiles-to-ZQ} into

 The natural projections in \ref{decomposition-Gtilde-Shimura-data} then induce morphisms of Shimura varieties

 Note that the Shimura variety $\Sh_{K_G}(G,\{h_G\})$, which originally appeared in \cite{GGP}, is not of PEL type.
-However, it is of abelian type, and we have an integral model $\mathscr{S}_{K_G}(G,\{h_G\})$ defined over $\Oo_{F,(\nu)}$ by \cite{Kisin-integral-model} (resp. \cite{Kisin-Pappas} depending on the level structure).
+However, it is of abelian type, and we have an integral model $\mathscr{S}_{K_G}(G,\{h_G\})$ defined over $\Oo_{F,(\nu)}$ by \cite{Kisin-integral-model} (resp. \cite{Kisin-Pappas} depending on the level structure\footnote{Note that the construction of \cite{Kisin-Pappas} assumes that $p>2$, and that $G$ splits over a tamely ramified extension of $\Q_p$, and that $p$ does not divide the order $|\pi_1(G^{\der})|$ of the algebraic fundamental group of the derived group $G^{\der}$ over $\overline{\Q}_p$.
+We expect that the condition ``$G$ splits over a tamely ramified extension of $\Q_p$'' can certainly be relaxed using \cite{Kisin-Zhou}.}).

 \end{numberedparagraph}

 \begin{numberedparagraph} Let $\nu|p$ be a place of $E$.
 Let $\mathcal{M}_0$ be the moduli functor which associates to each locally Noetherian $\Oo_{E,\nu}$-scheme $S$ the groupoid of tuples $\mathcal{M}_0(S):=(A_0,\lambda_0,\iota_0 )$ where \begin{itemize} \item[(i)] $A_0$ is an abelian scheme over $S$; \item[(ii)] $\iota_0: \Oo_F\to \End_S(A_0)$ is an $\Oo_F$-endomorphism structure on $A_0$ satisfying the Kottwitz condition of signature $((0,1)_{\varphi\in \Phi})$, i.e.